salma-emara/aps105-book/textbook/chapters/chapter01-computers/simple-C-code.md

 ## Prompt user for input

 Write a C code that prompts the user to enter the number of pizzas they have.
 The program outputs the total number of slices they have.
 We are assuming each pizza has 8 slices.
-Code in {download}`pizza.c <../../code/chapter1/pizza/pizza.c>`.
+Download code in {download}`pizza.c <../../code/chapter1/pizza/pizza.c>` if you want to play with the code further.

 <!-- [pizza.c](../../code/chapter1/pizza/pizza.c) -->